Carrie Bradshaw is an icon.

-Oh la-la the iconic outfit of the Parisian night when she finally ran away from Aleksander Petrovsky (sorry, I hated him, hoping for him to get electrocuted with his artworks for breaking her heart).
+Oh, la-la the iconic outfit of the Parisian night when she finally ran away from Aleksander Petrovsky (sorry, I hated him, hoping for him to get electrocuted with his artworks for breaking her heart).

 The Newspaper Dress.

-It costs approximately $1500, plus the Christian Louboutin sandals for other $3,325, a necklace by the brand Chahan Minassian for “only” $20,000 and the bag branded Bea Valdes for $4,340, fot a total cost of $23,825.
-At least.
+It costs approximately $1500, plus the Christian Louboutin sandals for $3,325, a necklace by the brand Chauhan Minassian for “only” $20,000, the bag branded Bea Valdes for $4,340, for a total cost of $23,825.

 “Hello, I live here.”

 One of my favorites, this was part of the super fashionable house-hunting with Mr.Big.

 But you can find one similar here and is the cheapest one I found for 135$, but it is handmade so worth it.

-These were my favorite three looks from Carrie Bradshaw, in the future I would love to blog more about their outfits so feel free to suggest in the comments, who should I feature and with which look.
+In the future, I would love to write more about their outfits, so feel free to suggest in the comments which girl I should feature and with which look.